-XLR has become such a popular option for professional microphone connections due to its clean sound and protective qualities.
-Let’s dive deeper into the design of XLR cables and why they are so effective as microphone connections.
-We’ll also discuss the alternative microphone connections that are commonly on the market today.
+XLR has become a popular option for professional microphone connections due to its clean sound and protective qualities.
+Let's dive deeper into the design of XLR cables and why they are so effective as microphone connections.
+We'll also discuss the alternative microphone connections that are commonly on the market today.

 Connecting A Microphone Via XLR

-The vast majority of professional standalone microphones (whether they be moving-coil dynamic, condenser, or ribbon mics) have an XLR output.
+Most professional standalone microphones (whether they be moving-coil dynamic, condenser, or ribbon mics) have an XLR output.
 These mics, generally speaking, have a 3-pin male XLR connector.

 Of course, there are other connection types for microphones, and we'll get to those later.
 For right now, let's keep discussing microphones and XLR.

 Similarly, the vast majority of microphone inputs (whether they be in a mixing console, audio interface, audio snake, adaptor, or standalone mic preamps or processors) have an XLR input.
 These mic inputs are practically all 3-pin female XLR connectors.

 If we look at a standard 3-pin XLR cable, we'll see two connection points: one 3-pin male XLR connector at one end and one 3-pin female XLR connector at the other.